Business incubator: History

-The formal concept of business incubation began in the US in 1959 when Joseph L. Mancuso opened the Batavia Industrial Center in a Batavia, New York, warehouse.
-Incubation expanded in the U.S. in the 1980s and spread to the UK and Europe through various related forms (e.g. innovation centres, pépinières d'entreprises, technopoles/science parks).
+Business incubation expanded across the U.S. in the 1980s and spread to the UK and Europe through various related forms (e.g. innovation centres, pépinières d'entreprises, technopoles/science parks).

 The U.S.-based International Business Innovation Association estimates that there are about 7,000 incubators worldwide.
 A study funded by the European Commission in 2002 identified around 900 incubation environments in Western Europe.
 As of October 2006, there were more than 1,400 incubators in North America, up from only 12 in 1980.
 Her Majesty's Treasury identified around 25 incubation environments in the UK in 1997; by 2005, UKBI identified around 270 incubation environments across the country.
 In 2005 alone, North American incubation programs assisted more than 27,000 companies that provided employment for more than 100,000 workers and generated annual revenues of $17 billion.

 Incubation activity has not been limited to developed countries; incubation environments are now being implemented in developing countries and raising interest for financial support from organizations such as UNIDO and the World Bank.

 The first high-tech incubator located in Silicon Valley was Catalyst Technologies started by Nolan Bushnell after he left Atari.
 "My idea was that I would fund [the businesses] with a key," says Bushnell.
 "And the key would fit a lock in a building.
 In the building would be a desk and chair, and down the hall would be a Xerox machine.
 They would sign their name 35 times and the company would be incorporated."
 All the details would be handled: "They'd have a health care plan, their payroll system would be in place, and the books would be set up.
 So in 15 minutes, they would be in business working on the project."